 Brothers and Friends,

-I am honored to serve as Master for the 2016-2017 academic year.
+I am honored to serve as Master for the 2017-2018 academic year.
 The future looks bright with even greater opportunities to grow both as individuals and as a chapter.
-Last year brought us a closer brotherhood, impressive philanthropy events, successful parties, and 20 new brothers.
+Last year brought us a closer brotherhood, impressive philanthropy events, successful parties, and over 20 new brothers.
 We hope to build on our successes and maintain our status as the premier Jewish fraternity on UT’s campus.

 AEPi brothers continue to serve as leaders in both the Jewish and greater UT communities.
 Koby Sokoloff planned and executed Startup Nation, an incredible event in which Israeli entrepreneurs spoke about their businesses to hundreds of students and community members and gave advice on how to overcome adversity.
 Ari Johary was integral in the planning of Shabbat 500, the annual event in which Hillel and Chabad come together to bring 500 Jewish students to a single Shabbat dinner.
-Michael Simozar, Koby, and Jason Taper helped facilitate events for Texans for Israel and I was president of TFI.
+Michael Simozar, Koby, and Jason Taper helped facilitate events for Texans for Israel.
 Graeme Campbell served on Hillel’s Executive board and Jake Seife was elected vice president of the Apprentice Club, an organization that helps members compete in case competitions, entrepreneurship challenges, and promotional video competitions in hopes to raise the most money for charities of their choice.
 Andrew Bazley served on Plan II’s board as co-treasurer.
 We can find a brother involved in almost any aspect of Jewish student life at UT, and hope to continue serving the community in any way we can.